The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 However, if the instrument is configured to run in standalone mode (not connected to BaseSpace), use Illumina Experiment Manager (IEM) v1.8.2, or later, to create a sample sheet.

-The operating system on the NextSeq computer is Windows 7.
+The operating system on the NextSeq control computer is Windows 7.

-The NextSeq system generates base call (BCL) files aggregated by lane with a BCL file for each lane, for each cycle.
+A NextSeq System generates base call (BCL) files aggregated by lane with a BCL file for each lane, for each cycle.
 The aggregate file contains the base call and associated quality score for every cluster.

-When using BaseSpace, BCL files are automatically converted to FASTQ files when data transfer is complete.
-If BCL files are saved to a local server, use bcl2fastq 2.0 to convert base calls from a NextSeq run.
-The FASTQ converter must be run on a Linux server.
+When using BaseSpace Sequence Hub, BCL files are automatically converted to FASTQ files after data transfer is complete.
+If BCL files are saved to a local server, use bcl2fastq2 Conversion Software to convert base calls into FASTQ file format.

 NCS v2.0 adds support for scanning BeadChip workflows.
 Scanning BeadChips on a NextSeq 500 system requires a hardware change.

-To perform a scan on the NextSeq 550, you need Decode (*.dmap) files, a manifest (*.bpm) file, and a cluster (*.egt) file for the BeadChip you are using.
-The Decode files are unique for each BeadChip barcode.
+Scanning on the NextSeq 550 System requires decode files (*.dmap), a manifest file (*.bpm), and a cluster file (*.egt) for your BeadChip.
+The decode files are unique for each BeadChip barcode.
 The manifest and cluster files are unique to the BeadChip product type.

 Array scanning requires about 400 MB of free space on the NextSeq 550 hard drive.
 NCS v2.0 automatically manages disk space.